 (a) If the answer is yes or yes, in part, please cite the applicable policy or policies, law(s) and/or other measure(s) and provide information and practical examples on cases of mutual legal assistance related to any of the Protocol offences (art.
 18 of the Convention and art.
 1, para.
 (3) and art.
 5 of the Protocol).

 VIII.
-Difficulties encountered and assistance required
+Difficulties encountered and (Ecuador) needs of technical assistance

-lease describe challenges by your country in the implementation of the Firearms Protocol provisions.
+Please describe (Switzerland) the greatest difficulties (Ecuador - and legal vacuums/gaps) encountered by your country in the implementation of the Firearms Protocol provisions.
+(EU – how to reflect supranational provisions?/ Link question 61 and question 6) (Costa Rica – avoid duplications in questions 61/62 and in previous questions)

 (a) If domestic legislation has not been adapted to the Protocol’s requirements, what steps remain to be taken?
 Please specify.

 (b) Are there any difficulties with regard to the adoption of adequate national legislation?
+(Switzerland: Add question – Are there any difficulties with regard to the implementation of legislation?)

 Yes No

-(c) Does any of the below apply?
+(c) Does any of the below apply (Switzerland – divide options up according to adoption and implementation of legislation)?

 Need for institutional reforms/establishment of new institutions